Sailing from Largs Yacht Haven couldn't be simpler:

 It is possible to sail a circuit leaving Largs and heading for Campbeltown (visitor pontoons) before rounding the Mull of Kintyre and spending a night at the beautiful island of Gigha with its sandy beaches and turquoise water.
 Head Northwards to the Isle of Jura and sample the local whisky at the famous island distillery.
 From there, sail to the charming Crinan and south through the Crinan Canal to Loch Fyne, sailing homewards via Tarbert and the Kyles of Bute.

-Alternatively, for the more adventurous sailors, head south to our sister marina at Troon Yacht Haven and then across the North Channel to either Bangor or Ballycastle in Northern Ireland.
+Alternatively, for the more adventurous sailors, head south to our sister marina at Troon Yacht Haven use this safe haven as your launching spot for crossing the North Channel to either Bangor or Ballycastle in Northern Ireland.

 And we can help you plan your trip...
 Check out the latest weather forecasts online, pick up a free tide table from the Marina Office or simply speak to one of our Haven Team - we all love sailing as well and we'll be happy to look over the charts to help you plan your trip!